 Four assessments are used in testing the outer model according to the previous reference.
-First, reliability indicators are assessed from outer loadings (OL>0.70), meaning that 50% of the diversity of indicators is at a satisfactory level of reliability (Sarstedt et al., 2020).
+First, reliability indicators are assessed from outer loadings (OL>0.70), meaning that 50% of the diversity of indicators is at a satisfactory level of reliability (Sarstedt et al., 2017).
+The results of the reliability indicator assessment are presented in the following figures.